eladmeidar/mini/README.markdown

     curl -d "netcat, lolcats, pigs, sweaty snout, nixon" http://localhost:2345/echo/dscds789svjskdlvsdz789mkvcjvklsd6

 of course normally, you'd proxy to startup.com:2345 from something sitting behind :80.
-Set the ENV variables before starting mini.
+Set up ports in minictl in your mini dir.

+you can find `MINI_SECRET` and `MINI_WEB_PORT` inside of the minictl file in your mini directory.

 ## configuration

 ### commands

-you can create commands simply by providing your own miniminimini script.
-ARGV.first is the command, the rest is arguments. mini comes bundled with a ruby based miniminimini script which you can extend by adding procs to ~/miniconfig.rb:
+you can create commands simply by providing your own  minicmd script.
+ARGV.first is the command, the rest is arguments. mini comes bundled with a ruby based minicmd script which you can extend by adding procs to it:

       Mini::Bot.commands["echo"] = lambda { |*args| puts args }

-just write that straight into ~/miniconfig.rb.
+you can also require any mini plugins in there.

-### environment
+### web callbacks

-the following environment variables can be used to configure mini.

-* `MINI_SECRET`: a secret key for the web server, ie /git_commit/kvds78ovdsjhvksd7ckjlds7cvds879bskdl
-* `MINI_CAT_PORT`: port for clients using netcat.
-* `MINI_WEB_PORT`: port on which the web server is started.
+there is a secret key (see above) wich you can configure inside of minicmd (inside of your mini dir).